Stripping Wallpaper: Easy DIY Removal

+Start at a corner, loose seam or outlet and use a putty knife to peel the top layer of wallpaper.
+Leave the backing on the wall for now — that comes next.
 If you can tear the paper off in complete or partial sheets, this is called dry stripping.
-When working with well-primed walls, you should be able to continue dry stripping and finish the room in a couple hours.
+When working with well-primed walls, you should be able to continue dry stripping and finish the room in a couple of hours.

 The longer the paper has been up, the more difficult this will be.
 If you have trouble removing the facing, we have you covered with the next steps.

-Run a scoring tool all over the remaining wallpaper and backing.
+Run a scoring tool all over the remaining wallpaper and backing, but be careful not to press too hard and damage the wall surface.
 Whether you decide to go with solvents or steam, perforating the wallpaper with tiny holes allows the layers to be saturated.

 “We recommend starting with our easy-to-use Paper Tiger Scoring Tool, which will perforate the wallpaper allowing our wallpaper stripper to penetrate and loosen adhesive without damaging the wall.”

 3. Apply a Wallpaper Stripper or Use a Steamer

 Both options are good choices for taking down the remaining wallpaper.
 Read on to learn the specifics of each.

 How to Use a Wallpaper Stripper for Removal

 Chemical wallpaper strippers break down the paste to remove wallpaper easily.
 To help you remove wallpaper safely, Spa recommends the following tips: